 Follow the instructions found earlier in this chapter to scale the geometry visually to fit the paper specified in Print Setup (Windows) or Page Setup (Macintosh).

 Print Command

-CTRL+P (Windows); 光+P (Macintosh)
+CTRL+P (Windows); ##+P (Macintosh)

-The Print command in the File menu prints or plots the current document as specified in Print Setup (Windows) or Page Setup (Macintosh).
+The Print command in the File menu, or the last icon in the Window>General palette, prints or plots the current document as specified in Print Setup (Windows) or Page Setup (Macintosh).